shuftipro/RESTful-API-v1.3/README.md

 Whenever a request for verification from a customer is received, the intelligent system of Shufti Pro ascertains the nature of verification through following parameters.
 These parameters enable Shufti pro to identify its customers, authenticity of client credentials, read client data, what kind of verification is required  (off-site or on-site) and what material is being sent to perform that verification.
 Some of these parameters are necessarily required while others are optional.

+# Request Parameters

-*It is important to note here that each service module is independent of other and each one of them is activated according to the nature of request received from you.*
+It is important to note here that each service module is independent of other and each one of them is activated according to the nature of request received from you.
+There are a total of six services which include face, document, address, consent, phone and background_checks.

+All keys are optional.
+If a key is given in document or address sevice and no value is provided then OCR will be performed for those keys.

 * ## reference